-There is a practical component including Sign Language, music, art, resource making Te Reo.
+There is a practical component including Sign Language, Music, Te Reo Māori, Art and resource making.

-Personal development and growth is an important aspect of the course with various tools used to foster this including the strengths Finders team coaching.
-In consultation with the students, and based on their interests and academic needs, the course will be finalized in February 2020.
+Personal development and growth is an important aspect of the course with various tools used to foster this including the Strengths Finders team coaching.

-YEAR 12 UNIT STANDARDS No. of Credits

-Ext Int.

-10026 Demonstrate knowledge of the development and learning of children and its relevance to an ECE service.
-5

-Describe the value of play and create resources for children's development and learning in an ECE service.
-Develop respectful, responsive and reciprocal relationships with children in an ECE service.
-4

-4
+In consultation with the students, and based on their interests and academic needs, the course will be finalised in February 2022.

-29867 Demonstrate knowledge of diverse whanau/families and use a range and effective communication strategies 5

-in an ECE service.

-Total No. of Credits 18 8

-YEAR YEAR 13 UNIT STANDARDS No. of Credits Ext Int.
-1 0013 Explain the relevance of the New Zealand Early Childhood Curriculum, Te Whāriki, as a framework for ECE programme development. -/- 3 29863 Develop, implement and evaluate a learning plan based on an observation of a child in an ECE service.
-5 29864 Demonstrate knowledge of attachment theories, behaviours and transition support in an ECE service.
-3 29865 Describe and reflect on practises that protect and promote health and holistic well-being of children in an ECE service.
-4 29869 Demonstrate knowledge of ethical responsibility to guide practice in an ECE service.
-3 Total No. of Credits 18 3
+YEAR 12 UNIT STANDARDS No. of ( Credits Ext Int.
+10026 5 26707 Describe the value of play and create resources for children's development and learning in an ECE service.
+4 26708 Develop respectful, responsive and reciprocal relationships with children in an ECE service.
+4 29867 Demonstrate knowledge of diverse whanau/families and use a range and effective communication strategies in an ECE service.
+5 Total No. of Credits 18 YEAR 13 UNIT STANDARDS No. of C Credits Int.
+YEAR ■ 10013 Explain the relevance of the New Zealand Early Childhood Curriculum, Te Whāriki, as a framework for ECE • 10013 Explain the relevance of the New Zealand Early Childhood Curriculum, Te Whāriki, as a framework for ECE programme development.
+Int.
+3 1001329863 Explain the relevance of the New Zealand Early Childhood Curriculum, Te Whāriki, as a framework for ECE programme development.
+Develop, implement and evaluate a learning plan based on an observation of a child in an ECE service.
+Int.
+100132986329864 Explain the relevance of the New Zealand Early Childhood Curriculum, Te Whāriki, as a framework for ECE programme development.
+Develop, implement and evaluate a learning plan based on an observation of a child in an ECE service.
+Demonstrate knowledge of attachment theories, behaviours and transition support in an ECE service.
+Int.
+3 1001329863 Explain the relevance of the New Zealand Early Childhood Curriculum, Te Whāriki, as a framework for ECE programme development.
+Develop, implement and evaluate a learning plan based on an observation of a child in an ECE service.
+Demonstrate knowledge of attachment theories, behaviours and transition support in an ECE service.
+Int.
+3